frontity/step-by-step-tutorial/tutorial/part4-adding-styling/add-dynamic-styling.md

 `
 ```

-Let's extend this to get a different colour for pages. __Note__ that here we have a ternary operator as the _ifTrue_ expression within our original ternary operator!!!
+Let's extend this to get a different colour for pages.
+We'll add the `isPage` prop to our header, and extend our conditional. __Note__ that here we have a ternary operator as the _ifTrue_ expression within our original ternary operator!!!

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js